cuba-platform/masquerade/README.md

 that is shown in a web page.
 Also, all the useful test methods can be declared here.

 All class attributes need to be marked with the ```@Wire``` annotation.
-This annotation has optional 'path' element which allows users to define the path to the component using the 'cuba-id' parameter.
+This annotation has optional 'path' element which allows userService to define the path to the component using the 'cuba-id' parameter.
 If the component does not have the _cuba-id_ parameter you can use the ```@FindBy``` annotation instead.
 This annotation has a list of optional parameters, like _name_, _className_, _id_ and so on, which helps to identify the component.